DeviceManagerProtocol

 macro buttons.
 Such keys can be globally set to map into normal X

 keyboard events.
-The mapping is set using gdk_device_set_key()
+The mapping is set using gdk_device_set_key().

-In GTK+ 3.20, a new GdkSeat
+In GTK+ 3.20, a new GdkSeat object has been introduced that

-and should be preferred in newly
+supersedes GdkDeviceManager and should be preferred in newly

 written code.